falkr/ttm4175/pages/iot-http-json-2020.md

 pprint(response.json())
 ```

-Notice that we use now the function `pprint()` instead of `print()` to print things _pretty_.
-Pretty good, huh?

 ### Finding the Temperature

-The API provided the current forecast for a location, that means, several hours and even days ahead.
-It also contains meta-data, explaining formats and fields, which are all useful but of course a bit complex.
-For now, we are just interested in the temperature.
+The response provides the current forecast for a location, that means, several hours and even days ahead.
+It also contains so-called meta-data which explains details _about_ the data.
+These are all useful, but make the structure of the response a bit complex.
+For now, we are just interested in the air temperature.

 :task: Can you find the data field `air_temperature`?

 When we want to use the temperature in our program, we need to extract it out of this complex structure.